-When I am called to address workforce of an organisation, I always ask this question to the audience; What is your vision?
+When I am called to address the workforce of an organization, I always ask this question to the audience; What is your vision?
 Does your vision align with the company’s vision?
 What are your goals and objectives?
 Do your goals and objectives align with the company’s goals and objectives?

 Unfortunately, most of the time, the answer is silence.
 Either they don’t have an answer to my questions, or they are plain ignorant, working only for their monthly salary which funds their EMI’s.

-My largest clientele are the IT sector employees.
+My largest clientele is the IT sector employees.
 I have very few, probably a handful of people who really love the work they do.
-Except for the newbies, most of the employees, who have work for about 4-5 years, no longer love their work.
-They are stuck in the payroll only to fund their EMI’s and their lifestyle.
+Except for the newbies, most of the employees, who have worked for about 4-5 years, no longer love their work.
+They are stuck on the payroll only to fund their EMI’s and their lifestyle.

-Work for a life or for a lifestyle?
+Work for a living or for a lifestyle?

 Work must come from passion.
 If it doesn’t, it’s not worth doing such work.
-Work without passion creates psychological, emotional and physical stress.
+Working without passion creates psychological, emotional, and physical stress.
 When you look back at the years you have invested, what do you see?
 Do you cherish your contributions?
 Or, do you see years of stress you left behind?

 Your contribution must enrich many lives, not only yours.
 The rewards you get for your contributions are heaps of satisfaction, good sleep, and a great deal of gratitude.

 The overall health index of corporate employees is showing a downward slope only because there is very little passion invested in work.
 People are working with the belief that when you work in a particular company, you will get a lot of money.
 It is true that you will get a handsome salary for the little or no experience they come with.
 However, there is no life forming out of that work.